What is the Venture Incubation Program?

 Winners of the President’s Innovation Challenge will be awarded Bertarelli Foundation Prizes, made possible by a gift from the Bertarelli Foundation, Ernesto Bertarelli (MBA 1993).

-If my team is already in the Venture Incubation Program (or if we have been in the past), do we need to reapply this semester to be considered for the PIC?
+If my team is already in the Venture Incubation Program (or if we have been in the past), do we need to reapply this semester to be considered for the President's Innovation Challenge?

-Yes, teams applying for renewal in the VIP must fill out the same application as new applicants.
+Yes, teams applying for renewal in the Venture Incubation Program must fill out the same application as new applicants.
 (Teams may apply for renewal in any semester that their Harvard founder is still a current Harvard student.)

 I have a great idea for a venture, but I haven’t started working on it yet.
 Should I apply?